solomon4000/eng3/README.md

         button_state = None
 ```
 ### Reflection
 I have found that the best way to ensure succes is to make sure that the lcd is not plugged in before the board gets turned on.
 Once the board opens you can connect the LCD to the board.
+This is because it creates a power surge on the microcontroller.

 ## Photo interupter